An Optimal Algorithm for Strongly Convex Minimization under Affine Constraints

 \subsection{Chebyshev's Acceleration}

 Our main Algorithm~\ref{alg:ALV-opt} is obtained as a particular instantiation of Algorithm~\ref{alg:ALV}.
-More precisely, we apply Chebyshev's acceleration~\cite{arioli2014chebyshev,auzinger2011iterative} in a similar way it was applied in the particular setting of decentralized optimization~\cite{scaman2017optimal,scaman2018optimal}.
+More precisely, we use a finite number of steps of the Chebyshev iteration~\citep{fla50,gol83,auzinger2011iterative,gut02} to precondition the linear system and accelerate the resolution of Problem~\eqref{eq:original-pb}.
+This idea was already applied in the particular setting of decentralized optimization~\citep{scaman2017optimal,scaman2018optimal}.

 Consider a polynomial $\mP$ such that, for every eigenvalue $t$ of $\mW$, $\mP(t) \geq 0$ and ($\mP(t) = 0 \Leftrightarrow t = 0$).
 Since $\mL x^{\star} = b$,